paraspasbola/NewsMonkey/README.md

 Basic of Fetch API
 Free News API

-# Steps to Run the Application:
+# How to Run the Application:
-# Step 1:
+# Type the following Command in terminal:
-Type the following Command in terminal: npm run start
+npm run start

 # Preview of final output:
 Let us have a look at how the final output will look like.